About me

 Training, qualifications & experience

-I am a Registered Member with the British Association of Counselling & Psychotherapy (BACP), having completed a Level 6 Clinical Diploma in Integrative Psychotherapeutic Counselling at the Metanoia Institute.
-I have been seeing clients for three years.
+I am a qualified Psychotherapeutic Integrative Counsellor and a Registered Member with the British Association of Counselling & Psychotherapy (BACP), having completed a Level 6 Clinical Diploma at the Metanoia Institute.

 As well as the rigorous training I undertook, I am also in regular supervision and attend frequent CPD events to ensure my continuous development.